VA FileMan V. 22.2 Programmer Manual Banner

 ^DD(filenumber,0,"ID","WRITE1")

-You can use M code to define addtional custom identifier text to be displayed along with field identifiers.
-To do this, add "write identifier" node(s) one level descendent from ^DD(filenumber,0,"ID").
-The write identifier nodes you add must be subscripted with strings that begin with an uppercase alphabetic character.
+You can use M code to define additional custom identifier text to be displayed along with field identifiers.
+To do this, add "Write Identifier" nodes one level descendent from ^DD(filenumber,0,"ID").
+The Write Identifier nodes you add must be subscripted with strings that begin with an uppercase alphabetic character.

-Set the value of each write identifier node to the M code that will produce the desired output.
+Set the value of each Write Identifier node to the M code that produces the desired output.
 Write out your output using either the EN^DDIOL entry point (preferred) or the M WRITE command (not compatible with access to your file by GUI applications).
-In your M code for each write identifier node, you can refer to the following values which will be defined at the time the node is executed:
+In your M code for each Write Identifier node, you can refer to the values in Table 113 that are defined at the time the node is executed:

 Y Current record number